datajoint/element-miniscope/README.md

 any particular design of experiment session, thus assembling a fully functional calcium imaging workflow.

-See [Background](Background.md) for the background information and development timeline.
++ See [Background](Background.md) for the background information and development timeline.

++ See [DataJoint Elements](https://github.com/datajoint/datajoint-elements) for descriptions of the other `elements` and `workflows` developed as part of this initiative.

 ## Element architecture